 Publications include Gone to Rock and Ruin: Alibates Flint Quarries National Monument; Trementina: New Mexico’s Most Interesting Ghost Town; In the Light of Past Experience: Papers in Honor of Jack T. Hughes (ed. and compiler); articles in “True West,” “Panhandle-Plains Historical Review,” “Transactions of the Southwestern Federation of Archaeological Societies,” and others.

 In Library school, there was a motto on the wall: “The specialist gains knowledge; the generalist gains wisdom.”
 I believe that without the specialist the generalist has nothing to think about; without the generalist the specialist is in danger of developing tunnel vision.

-Our next regular meeting will be Tuesday, October 16, 2018 at 7pm in the larger of the two private dining rooms at Cafe Express, 3418 N Lamar Blvd.
+When conditions allow, the next regular meeting will be held on our usual schedule, the third Tuesday of the month at 7pm at Santa Rita Cantina's central location, 1206 W 38th St (26 Doors shopping center).
 Meetings are held on the third Tuesday of each month, except June and December.
 They are free and open to the public.
 For those who wish to come early, we gather around 5:45 PM for dinner, drinks, and fellowship.
-We pay for our own meals and request a $3 donation for room rental and the guest speaker's meal.
 The short business meeting starts at 7:00 PM, followed by the guest speaker's presentation.